 8. Parts & Service

-Companies have been conscious of the need to improve after sales service standards and warranties in the last decade.
+Companies have been conscious of the need to improve after-sales service standards and warranties in the last decade.

 Many now offer comprehensive maintenance packages, including set response time, and a replacement machine if time-consuming repairs are necessary.
 This should also be a deciding factor in your decision-making process, choose a company that will support you for the long-term.

-You'll find a much different scene to when you last purchased your office equipment.
+You'll find a much different scene than when you last purchased your office equipment.
 Today you are likely to be offered free delivery and installation, with a full training program and demonstration as part of the purchase along with ongoing technical support.
-If you take the points above into consideration, the businesses initial outlay should not be a concern; these machines are designed to increase efficiency and your bottom line.
+If you take the points above into consideration, the business's initial outlay should not be a concern; these machines are designed to increase efficiency and your bottom line.

 David Blakey is a seasoned tech writer.
 He likes writing about computer gadgets, printers and other electronic devices.
 His current line of work is with an Australian supplier of premium toners and ink cartridges online.